Lyrics

 “Come along, my little chicks, I’ll take a walk with you.”

 “Hello!” said the rooster bold, “Cock-a-doodle-doo!”
+Refrain

 See also

-- ballads
+- Subjects: ballads / chickens

-- songs with repeated tones in the melody
+- Melody: repeated tones

-- source: The Child’s Own Music Book, The Largest Collection of Mothers’ and Children’s Songs, Musical Games and Piano Music Ever Published, Covering Completely All Phases of Child Life, Wier, 1918
+- Source: The Child’s Own Music Book, The Largest Collection of Mothers’ and Children’s Songs, Musical Games and Piano Music Ever Published, Covering Completely All Phases of Child Life, Wier, 1918

 YouTube

-- Song with chords (PDF)
+- PDF of song with chords

 - MIDI file

-- Listen to the song
+- Listen to the melody